 Alex’s face twisted from panic to instant anger.

 “Did your mom even talk to that guy?” chuckled Noah.
 “What the hell, man?”

 “She did talk to him,” said Alex unhappily.
 “She wants me to go over to his place tomorrow after school, but he doesn’t know that.
 That’s why it’s imperative, imperative, that I ask out Ava tomorrow.
 If I’m hanging out with her, my mom won’t ‘need’ Mr. Braccio to watch me.
 She’ll think Ava is babysitting me, even though we’ll be out on a date.”

 “Living in your own little world there?” asked Noah.
 “The only way Ava Winslow is going to hang around you is if she’s getting paid…Hope you like sausage, man.
 You might be getting a mouthful.”

 Noah stopped his torment of his best friend and stood up straight and proper as someone else walked toward them, and he did so with good reason…The young lady walking toward them was Ava Winslow.

-Ava Winslow was eighteen, five-foot-eight, with piercing brown eyes set within her round, pretty face and long light-brown hair that flowed down around her long brown scarf and down to the shoulders of her black winter coat, that look finished by blue-jeans tucked into the white-fluffed tops of her black winter boots.
+Ava Winslow was eighteen, five-foot-eight, with piercing brown eyes set within her round, pretty face.
+She had long, light-brown hair that flowed down around her long brown scarf and down to the shoulders of her black winter coat, that look finished by blue-jeans tucked into the white-fluffed tops of her black winter boots.

 She came walking up to them from the west, walking along their side of the street from the direction of Alex’s apartment, but that was no surprise, as the young lady lived right next door to Alex.